AkshayKanna47/flutter_math_quiz/README.md

 # flutter_quiz
-Math Quiz is an quiz app for boosting your maths knowlegde.
+Flutter Math Quiz is an quiz app for boosting your maths knowlegde.

 Still some design work is to be done.